OUR BOARD

 Chair of the Board

 Arjun served as a student trustee for the Halton District School Board from 2012-2013, and has been involved with OSTA-AECO in a leadership capacity since his return to the organization in 2014.
-As a member of the Board, Arjun oversees the communications/public affairs and technology portfolios for OSTA-AECO.
+As the chair of the board of directors, Arjun has led the board through significant organizational and cultural changes.

 Carina Gabriele